yannis300307/Chicknrun/README.md

 Chicknrun is a command line tool written in Python that can help you to be much more efficient during 42' piscine.

-Type `cr3 help` to get a list of all the commands.
+Type `cr3 help` to get a list of all the commands and available flags.

 ## Features:
 - Compilation with the needed flags (`cr3 compile`)